-In the course of preparing the WRMP, we have considered the outputs of the report on Consistency of Reporting Performance Measures (UKWIR, 2017).
+In the course of preparing the WRMP, ESW has considered the outputs of the report on Consistency of Reporting Performance Measures (UKWIR, 2017).
 Some of the elements have been readily implemented but others require detailed studies or significant investments which are likely to take two to three years to complete.
 The impact of each of these elements has been assessed and an overall range of outputs derived.

-The Sustainable Level of Leakage (SELL) model used for PR14 has been updated with new company-specific input data.
-The minimum achieved leakage levels (MAL) within District Metered Areas (DMAs) have been referenced to the range of industry "Frontier" values.
+The SELL model used for PR14 has been updated with new company-specific input data.
+The minimum achieved leakage levels (MAL) within DMAs have been referenced to the range of industry "Frontier" values.